-Because Jackie is a New

-York State resident and U.S

-citizen under 223% of the

-FPL not already enrolled in

-Medicaid, she is a candidate

-for enrollment in the Family

-Planning Benefit Program

-(EPRP) EPRP will cover the
+Because Jackie is a New York State resident and U.S citizen under 223% of the FPL not already enrolled in Medicaid, she is a candidate for enrollment in the Family Planning Benefit Program (FPBP.)
+FPBP will cover the services and maintain Jackie's confidentiality.
+You would covered under his parents' insurance policy, with an income over 250% FPL.

 Abu is a 20 year old male who comes to the clinic with his parents requesting family planning services.
-They assisted him with making the appointment, and he is covered under his parents' insurance policy, with an income over 250% FPL.
+They assisted him with making the appointment, and he is